Film Review: “Marty Supreme” — A Thrilling, Empty Trip Through Ego and Excess

 Timothée Chalamet on the run in Marty Supreme.
 Photo: A24

 Marty Supreme acts like a top that’s spinning across a table, seemingly out of control as it darts close to the edge.
 The brother duo of Benny and Josh Safdie have directed five features together.
 They’ve stopped working as a unit, at least for now, but Josh’s directorial style hews close to what they have done before.
 The Safdie brothers approach draws on the coked-up rush of Goodfellas, but they have developed their own take on the accelerated buzz.
-Uncut Gems pulls off the rare trick of evoking the pleasure that would draw someone into addiction — gambling, for its anti-hero — hooked on the constant danger and stress that inevitably follows.
-Their films make viewers feel as if they are participating — at a safe distance — from someone who is taking grave risks.
+Uncut Gems pulls off the rare trick of evoking the pleasure that would draw someone into addiction — gambling, for its antihero — hooked on the constant danger and stress that inevitably follows.
+Their films make viewers feel as if they are participating — at a safe distance — with someone who is taking grave risks.
 (Longtime Safdie collaborator Ronald Bronstein, a co-writer, co-editor, and producer on Marty Supreme, generated that same feeling — without any guard rails — in his one directorial effort, Frownland.)
-The Smashing Machine, directed by Benny and released earlier this year, departed from this keep ’em on the edge-of-their-seats vision — but that earlier aesthetic dominates Marty Supreme.
+The Smashing Machine, directed by Benny and released earlier this year, departed from this keep ’em on the edge of their seats vision — but that earlier aesthetic dominates Marty Supreme.

 It’s 1952, and Marty Mauser (Timothée Chalamet) is a salesman at a shoe store, owned by his uncle, on New York’s Lower East Side.
 When his friend Rachel (Odessa A’zion) enters the store, they go into the back for a quickie, which leads to her pregnancy.
 (She’s married to another man.)
-Marty then heads off to a ping pong championship in London, where he lives well beyond his means.
+Marty then heads off to a ping-pong championship in London, where he lives well beyond his means.
 He meets famous actor Kay (Gwyneth Paltrow), who’s lived out of the spotlight in a marriage to an abrasive businessman named Rockwell (Kevin O’Leary).
 Marty and Kay start an affair.
 When Marty finds that he is unable to pay a fine, he has to hustle his way out of the debt via some elaborate, dangerous adventures: at one point, a gangster (Abel Ferrara) is injured when Marty’s bathtub crashes into the room below.

 In Marty Supreme, Chalamet’s effort to step up his craft as a competitive sportsman fuses with his dubious devotion to his ego, a love affair that the filmmakers share.
-It’s not enough that Marty can get laid at the drop of a hat; the opening credits, which immediately follows the film’s initial sex scene, superimposes his name over footage of swimming spermatozoa.
+It’s not enough that Marty can get laid at the drop of a hat; the opening credits, which immediately follow the film’s initial sex scene, superimpose his name over footage of swimming spermatozoa.
 These images send a message: “Who cares if he’s a jerk?
 He’s a vital force of life.”
 The ending of the story returns to this idea of narcissism triumphant.

 Set shortly after World War II, Marty Supreme is also a specifically Jewish story.
 Interviewed by newspapers in London, Marty says that he’s Hitler’s nightmare.
-He accepts casual antisemitism, such as Wally (Tyler Okonma) advising him “don’t be a greedy Jew,” as part of the socio-political territory.
-The narrative winds-up with the Japanese organizers of a ping pong tournament proposing that Marty kiss a pig — a gesture of barely hidden antisemitism.
+He accepts casual antisemitism — such as Wally (Tyler Okonma) advising him “don’t be a greedy Jew” — as part of the sociopolitical territory.
+The narrative winds up with the Japanese organizers of a ping-pong tournament proposing that Marty kiss a pig — a gesture of barely hidden antisemitism.

 Given all that’s going on — sexually, egotistically, and politically — the film goes out of its way to bite off more than it can deal with.
 Staging a flashback in Auschwitz is risky.
 Imagining a man covering his body in honey for other prisoners to lick off his torso is more baffling than shocking — not offensive, but gratuitously weird.
 What is the point?
 One scene stops far short of sexual assault, but it strongly implies a sadomasochistic dimension to Rockwell’s exercise of power.